Edirne Turkey Travel Guide

 A relaxed local life, with bazaars and tranquil river walks.

-Edirne offers an unique appeal for visitors looking for authenticity and deep history, providing a blend of experiences often overlooked by those heading to Istanbul.
+Edirne offers an unique appeal for visitors trying to find authenticity and extensive history, providing a blend of experiences often overlooked by those heading to Istanbul.